shelleywong/CSCI567-Course-Materials/Assignments/Assignment7.md

 The goal of Assignment 7 is to give you experience working with the camera or location services on a device.
 There are special installation and usage instructions for working with these features on a device (such as adding permissions).
 Your Final Project needs to leverage the fact it is on a device with access to internet, camera, or location services, so this assignment will help you prepare for the Final Project.

+> Note: Make sure you have read and addressed any setup or usage instructions to make sure the plugins will work for your deployment target (Android or Web).
+These instructions are usually provided in the Readme for the package in pub.dev.

 ## Getting Graded

 > After completing Option 1 or Option 2, remember to submit your code to the `assignment7` branch!